francois-gm/go-kabk-y4/2025-2026-Y4/999-unpacking/README.md

 - [More about the *box model*](https://css-tricks.com/the-css-box-model/)
 - [Cool interactive demo of the *box model*](http://web.simmons.edu/~grovesd/comm244/notes/week6/box-layout-demo.html)

-See the ressource part of this Github's '[CSS Layout](../02-css-layout)' page for more information about the *box model* and CSS layouting properties.

 ## CSS length units

 CSS offers several different units for expressing dimensions.
 Many CSS properties take “length” values, such as width, margin, padding, font-size, etc. Length is a number followed by a length unit, such as 10px, 5%, etc. [Read more about css units](https://www.w3schools.com/css/css_units.asp), on the w3cschool.com.